kabanero-io/kabanero-pipelines/docs/Curation.md

     oc -n kabanero logs $(oc -n kabanero get pod -o name -l tekton.dev/task=pipelines-build-task) --all-containers -f
     ```

-   After the build completes successfully, a `pipelines-index-latest` container is deployed into your cluster.
+   When the build completes successfully, a `pipelines-index-latest` container is deployed into your cluster.

 1. Get the route for the `pipelines-index-latest` pod.